nickovic/rtamt/README.md

 # Theory

-RTAMT is a Python library for online monitoring of bounded-future Signal Temporal Logic (STL).
+RTAMT is a Python library for offline and online monitoring of (bounded-future) Signal Temporal Logic (STL).
 The library is inspired by several theoretical and practical
 works:
 - The bounded-future fragment of STL is inspired by [2]
 - The interface-aware interpretation of STL quantitative semantics is inspired by [3]
 - The periodic-sampling interpretation of specifications (even in presence of timestamps that are not prefectly periodic) is inpired by [4]
-- The translation of bounded-future STL to "equirobust" past STL prior to the monitoring phase is inpired by [2]
+- The translation of bounded-future STL to "equirobust" past STL prior to the online monitoring phase is inspired by [2]

 ## Specification Language

-RTAMT uses the bounded-future fragment of Signal Temporal Logic (STL) and interface-aware STL (IA-STL).
+RTAMT supports Signal Temporal Logic (STL) and interface-aware STL (IA-STL).

 The library supports a variant of STL with past and future temporal operators as well as basic arithmetic and absolute value operators.
-Semantics of STL is defined in terms of a robustess degree `rho(phi,w,t)`, a function defined over reals extended with `+inf` and `-inf` that takes as input an STL specification `phi`, an input signal
+Semantics of STL is defined in terms of a robustness degree `rho(phi,w,t)`, a function defined over real numbers extended with `+inf` and `-inf` that takes as input an STL specification `phi`, an input signal
 `w` and time index `t`, and computes how far is the signal `w` at time `t` from satisfying/violating `phi`.
 The robustness degree function is defined inductively as follows
 (`c` is a real constant, `x` is a variable, `w_x(t)` denotes the value of `w` projected to `x` at time `t`, `a,b` are rational constants such that `0 <= a <= b` and `|w|` is the length of `w`):
 ```